nabhosal/spark-on-lambda/README.md

 We wanted to move away few jobs which are underutilized on aws glue to aws lambda.
 If a job on lambda is not able to handle data workloads then we can easily migrate the job to glue since the same spark code can be deployed at both service with minimal changes.

-To build zip to deploy on lambda
+Build zip to deploy on lambda

 ``./gradlew buildZip
 ``